 Who must be vetted?

-Under the Acts, any person whose work or activity involves access to children or vulnerable persons must be vetted.
-Workers include staff, volunteers and those on student placements working for a relevant organisation through which they have access to children and / or vulnerable adults.
+Under the Act, any person whose work or activity involves access to children or vulnerable persons must be vetted.
+Workers include staff, volunteers and those on student placements working for a relevant organisation through which they have access to children and / or vulnerable persons.
 The act defines “relevant organisation” as one that employs or permits a person to carry out work or activities which mainly consist of them having access to, or contact with, children or vulnerable persons.

 The work or activities where people working with children and vulnerable adult will require vetting include: